 Dandelion

-In the U.S., buildings account for 39% of all carbon emissions, with most emissions coming from heating and cooling homes with fossil fuels
+In the U.S., buildings generate 39% of all carbon emissions, mostly from heating and cooling homes with fossil fuels.

 Kathy Hannun, Project Lead for Dandelion